Thunder Rosa: Impact Wrestling (2021)

-All Elite Wrestling
+All Elite Wrestling (2020–present)

 Debut and signing (2020–2022)

 Thunder Rosa made her All Elite Wrestling (AEW) debut on the August 22, 2020, episode of Dynamite, where she cut a promo on then-AEW Women's World Champion Hikaru Shida, and challenged her to a title match at the All Out pay-per-view show.
 On the September 2 episode of Dynamite, Thunder Rosa made her AEW in-ring debut, where she defeated Serena Deeb.
 At All Out, Thunder Rosa unsuccessfully challenged Shida for the AEW Women's World Championship.
 On the September 16 episode of Dynamite, Rosa successfully defended her NWA World Women's Championship against Ivelisse.
 After the match, Rosa was attacked by Diamante and Ivelisse, and was later saved by Shida, turning Rosa face in the process.
 A week later on Dynamite, Rosa teamed with Shida when they defeated Diamante and Ivelisse in a tag team match.
 On the November 18 episode of Dynamite, Rosa fought Deeb in a rematch for the NWA Women's Championship, but would lose following outside interference from Dr. Britt Baker.
 After the match, Rosa brawled with Baker.

-On the March 17, 2021, episode of Dynamite, Rosa and Britt Baker became the first women to main event Dynamite; Rosa defeated Baker in an intense Unsanctioned Lights Out match that was highly praised by critics, and widely viewed as breaking down sexist assumptions that women wrestlers couldn't wrestle a "hardcore" style match.
+On the March 17, 2021, episode of Dynamite, Rosa and Britt Baker became the first women to main event Dynamite; Rosa defeated Baker in an intense Unsanctioned Lights Out match that was highly praised by critics, and widely viewed as breaking down sexist assumptions that women wrestlers could not wrestle a "hardcore" style match.
 Eleven months after her debut, on her 35th birthday July 22, 2021, it was announced that Rosa had officially signed a full-time deal with AEW.
-On the November 24 special episode of Dynamite being AEW Thanksgiving EVE, Rosa wrestled in the AEW TBS women's championship tournament where she faced Jamie Hayter and beat her.
-On the December 29 special episode of Dynamite being AEW New Year's Smash, Rosa faced Jade Cargill in the semi finals of the TBS tournament which Rosa lost due to interference by Mercedes Martinez.
+On the November 24 special episode of Dynamite being Thanksgiving Eve on November 24, Rosa wrestled in the AEW TBS women's championship tournament where she faced Jamie Hayter and beat her.
+On the December 29 special episode of Dynamite being AEW New Year's Smash, Rosa faced Jade Cargill in the semi-finals of the TBS tournament which Rosa lost due to interference by Mercedes Martinez.